stanpak/auditking/README.md

 ## Primary purpose of audit trail recording

-  - Recording changes in the important data objects
+  - **Recording changes in the important data objects**

+    The primary purpose of the audit trail recording is to register any changes to the selected objects that happens in context of the business domain.
+    We want to register that information but we would like to keep that operation as well the resulting data separately from our business domain.

-  - When they happened
+  - **When** the change happened

+    The timestamp of that event should be definitely recorded.

-  - Nature of the operation
+  - Nature of the **operation**

+    While the main focus is on the Update, Create or Delete operations, we can optionally register whether the data was even accessed (Read).

-  - Who did the changes
+  - **Who** did the changes

+    It is important to record the system or the user who initiated the change.

-  - What was changed specifically
+  - **What** changed specifically

+    It might be important to know what properties of objects changes specifically.

 ## Features of Auditing Framework